Last Updated on May 17, 2023 by Matt

 Further modifications and customizations (advanced)

-Here’s something impressive – Albert Nario builds his own fully custom electric scooter, which he claims goes about 45 mi / 73 km using 30% of the battery.
-That would give us an estimated range of about 124 mi / 200 km total.
+In this video, Albert Nario builds his custom electric scooter, which reportedly covers 45 mi / 73 km on just 30% of the battery, potentially offering a total range of 124 mi / 200 km.

-While the motor he uses is only 800 Watts, the construction is probably as light as it can be, and the battery is pretty strong too at 72 V, which might make reaching 124 mi / 200 km on a single charge, well… possible.
-Maybe.
+While the motor he uses is only 800 Watts, the construction is probably as light as it can be, and the battery is pretty strong too at 72 V, which might make it reach 124 mi / 200 km on a single charge.

 How much range do electric scooters get?

-Your average consumer-grade electric scooter will get anywhere between 8 and 18 mi / 15 and 30 km on a single charge in the real world.
+Electric scooters will get anywhere between 8 and 18 mi / 15 and 30 km on a single charge in most cases.

 However, we’re talking about regular scooters here.
-There are many, many higher-end models, with more power, that are able to get much more range.
-A few can go more than 100 kilometers on a single charge!
+There are many higher-end models, with more power, that are able to get more than 100 kilometers on a single charge!

 Check out the detailed guide on long-range electric scooters to learn more.